jakobmollas/liquid-text/README.md

 ⚠️ __Note:__ Since no TypeScript compilation is done, more advanced TS features like [Parameter Properties](https://www.typescriptlang.org/docs/handbook/2/classes.html#parameter-properties) cannot be used.

 - Using [PIXI.js](https://pixijs.com/) (via npm) to render via WebGL (via HTML Canvas)
-- Uses shaders for post-processing
+- Uses fragment shaders for post-processing
 - Uses [Parcel](https://parceljs.org/) to bundle it up and run dev server
+- Uses [dat.GUI](https://github.com/dataarts/dat.gui) for live UI settings
 - Mouse/touch is used to interact with the drawing

 Live: https://jakobmollas.github.io/liquid-text/